 - Using a torx T30 bit remove the three screws securing the filter housing to the fire wall.
 Remove the filter housing from the vehicle.

-- The next step in the BMW E46 rough idle repair is to remove the air box from the engine compartment.
-Use a 10mm nut driver or socket wrench to remove the two air box mounting bolts on the left side (driver’s side) of engine compartment.
+- The next step in the BMW E46 rough idle repair is to remove the intake muffler (air box) from the engine compartment.
+Use a 10mm nut driver or socket wrench to remove the two mounting bolts anchoring the air box to the body of the vehicle.

 - Disconnect the Mass Air Flow (MAF) sensor.